 A few experimental studies also concluded that well-organised pretend-play activities have quite an impact on the overall social development of children.

-Let us take a look at some other key benefits of role-play in education:
+Let us take a look at some other key benefits of role-playing in education:

 - Helps children understand real-life situations better and react accordingly